A complete listing of all English course offerings is available on Yale Course Search.

 Exploration of major themes in selected works of literature.
 Individual sections focus on topics such as war, justice, childhood, sex and gender, the supernatural, and the natural world.
 Emphasis on the development of writing skills and the analysis of fiction, poetry, drama, and nonfiction prose.

-Preregistration is recommended for ENGL 114 in Fall 2021.
+Preregistration through Preference Selection is recommended for ENGL 115.

 ENGL 120, Reading and Writing the Modern Essay.